grscheller/dotfiles/README.md

 ```
    $ git grep foobar
    $ git ls-files --recurse-submodules
 ```

-then, with the above config changes, to update dotfiles,
+then, after making the above config changes, to update dotfiles,

 ```
    $ git fetch
    $ git pull
    $ git submodule update
 ```

-should be safe since I try to keep the default branches very fastforwardable.

 ## Steps to maintain a dotfiles like repo